antelle/jsqrcode/README.md

 2011 Lazar Laszlo  http://lazarsoft.info
 https://github.com/LazarSoft/jsqrcode

 This is a port of ZXing qrcode scanner, https://github.com/zxing/zxing.

-Usage examples are in test folder.
+# Changes

+In this fork:

+- object-oriented modular API
+- no global variables or monkey patching
+- ESLint-ed code
+- built with webpack, ready to use as module
+- minified and debug builds
+- 40kB total, no dependencies
+- mocha tests

 # License